 Visuospatial sketchpad: Holds visual and spatial information — mental images, navigation representations.
 Independent from the phonological loop; you can hold an image in mind while reciting something verbally.

 Episodic buffer: Integrates information from different sources (including long-term memory) into coherent episodes.
-Connects working memory to long-term memory.
+Added to Baddeley's model in 2000, this component connects working memory to long-term memory and explains how the two interact in real-time cognition.

 Central executive: The attentional control system that manages and allocates working memory resources, coordinates the other components, and manages dual-task performance.

 Working memory capacity is strongly correlated with fluid intelligence — the ability to reason with novel problems.
-The Flynn effect (rising IQ scores over the 20th century) may partly reflect improved working memory capacity from education and environmental changes.
+Unsworth and colleagues (2014) found that working memory capacity accounted for approximately 50% of the variance in fluid intelligence across a large sample.
+The Flynn effect (rising IQ scores over the 20th century) may partly reflect improved working memory capacity from education and environmental changes, though this remains debated.

 From Working Memory to Long-Term Memory